01Karan01/Famous-Person-Recognition-System/README.md

-# 🎯 Celebrity Face Recognition System
+# 🎯 Famous Person Classifier System

 ## 📌 Overview

-This project is a Machine Learning-based Celebrity Face Recognition System that identifies celebrities from images using Computer Vision and Machine Learning techniques.
+This project is a Machine Learning-based Famous Person Classifier System that identifies celebrities from images using Computer Vision and Machine Learning techniques.

 The system performs face detection, image preprocessing, feature extraction using Wavelet Transform, and classification using multiple machine learning algorithms.
 Model performance was evaluated using Cross-Validation and Test Accuracy metrics.